vendreo/woocommerce-vendreo-ob-gateway-plugin/README.md

 #### Added
 - File `LICENSE.txt`.
 - Doc blocks to `vendreo-gateway.php` to help improve code readability.
-- Class variables to make code more explicit.
+- Class variables to make code more explicit within `vendreo-gateway.php` file.
 - Changed `vendreo-gateway.php` file by adding `basket_items` key to POST data (using data from the new `get_basket_details()` method).

 #### Changed